 It is one of the Natural Wonders of the World, and one of the most visited places in the whole of Africa.
 The fabled Table Mountain dominates Cape Town, blocking your way as you try to cross from one side of the city to the other.
 As befits its age and status, it is surrounded by myths and legends but, as I discovered, it is also part of a national park with a unique ecosystem.

-The mountain is criss-crossed with miles of hiking paths but we were there in January, when the sun is at its fiercest, and opted for the cable car instead.
+The mountain is criss-crossed with miles of hiking paths, like the Platteklip Gorge Trail.
+However we were there in January, when the sun is at its fiercest, and opted for the cable car instead.
 The cars rotated as they ascended the hillside, allowing us a view of the city across Table Bay and towards Robben Island.

 At the top lots of people choose just to visit the restaurant and to enjoy the views, but we set off on one of the waymarked walks to explore the mountain.
 We didn’t go too far: although it had been a nice clear day when we set out, one of the mountain’s famous mists had started to swirl around us.

 Table Mountain is one of the oldest mountains in the world, formed more than 200 million years ago.
 It is part of a range that runs down the Cape Peninsula and includes peaks such as the Lion’s Head and the Twelve Apostles.
 From a distance the levelled off granite summit gives it the distinctive table-top appearance, but close up it looks completely different.

 The mountain is part of a national park, its rocky surface covered by the local fynbos vegetation (more about this in my post on the Kirstenbosch Botanical Garden).
 There are over 2,000 species of plants here, creating a whole mass of colourful bushes and flowers.
 If you are lucky you may spot a variety of animals and birds, including dassies, snakes and tortoises, but all we saw was a southern rock agama (a blue-headed lizard) and an unidentified green bird.